mediavine/amphtml/ads/mediavine.md

 * `data-site` - The site's unique name this ad will be served on.
 This is the same name from your Mediavine script wrapper.

 Each site must be approved and signed up with [Mediavine](http://www.mediavine.com) prior to launch.
 The site name will be the same as name in the Mediavine script wrapper.
 The site name `amp-project` can be used for testing and will serve placeholder ads.

+## Consent and GDPR

+Mediavine has set the `consentHandlingOverride` config value to `true` meaning that EU traffic will be prompted with the `<amp-consent>` component.
+Ad personalization is affected based on the user's interaction with this component.

+Consent selections:
+1. Accept: Personalized Ads
+2. Reject: Non-Personalized Ads
+3. Unknown/Not Required: Personalized Ads (Sent for Non-EU locations)
+4. Dismiss/Unknown: Non-Personalized Ads